NEWSLETTER NO. 48 OF 16 JUNE 2007

 1.1 Taj Mahal

-Mr Godbole's book - Taj Mahal: Simple Analysis of a Great Deception was first published in 1986.
+Mr Godbole's book - Taj Mahal: Simple Analysis of a Great Deception was first

 His booklet Why Rewrite Indian History? was first published in 1993.